googleapis/google-cloud-java/gcloud-java-storage/README.md

 Testing
 -------

-This library makes testing interactions with Cloud Storage more convenient.
+This library has tools to help make tests for code using Cloud Storage.

 See [TESTING] to read more about testing.